McMasterRS/WARIO-Editor/docs/index.rst

 WARIO - Workflow Automation for Research IO
 ===========================================

-A flowchart based data pipeline development suit based on the Nodz library.
+A flowchart based data pipeline development suit with a visual interface based on an expanded version of the Nodz library.

 .. image:: Images/WARIO_example.png